biolab/orange2/docs/reference/rst/Orange.evaluation.testing.rst

 Sampling and Testing (``testing``)
 ==================================

-This module includes functions for data sampling and splitting, and for testing learners.
-It implements cross-validation, leave-one out, random sampling and learning curves.
-All functions return their results in the same format - an instance of :obj:`ExperimentResults`, described at the end of the page, or, in case of learning curves, a list of :obj:`ExperimentResults`.
-This object(s) can be passed to statistical function for model evaluation (classification accuracy, Brier score, ROC analysis...) available in module :obj:`Orange.evaluation.scoring`.
+There are many ways to test prediction models on data.
+Orange includes methods for cross-validation, leave-one out, random sampling and learning curves.
+This methods handle learning of models and prediction of new examples; they return :obj:`ExperimentResults` which can be passed to :obj:`~Orange.evaluation.scoring` functions to evaluate model.

 Your scripts will thus basically conduct experiments using methods of :obj:`Evaluation` class and functions in  :obj:`Orange.evaluation.testing`,